gbowne1/LinuxNotes/using ps.md

 ps -V prints version ps from procps-ng 3.3.15 ps -X prints by PID then hex ps -Z prints by label

+## Some common uses of ps

+    ps aux shows all processes running for all users ps -ef shows a full listing of all processes in a tree format ps -u username shows processes for a specific user ps aux --sort=-pcpu sorts processes by CPU usage (descending order) ps -o pid,user,command displays only the PID, user, and command for each process